Community Public Access Defibrillators (CPADs)

 Also thank you to all the members of the public and staff at each location who have undertaken training and to East Midlands Ambulance Service Community Response Team for their support.
 Thanks also to the "Guardians" at each location who undertake regular checks of the AEDs to ensure they are ready for use at all times.

-Lastly, but by no means least, a huge thank you to Colin Gibson (Community First Responder & Chair of Five Villages First Responders) and Martyn Johnson (EMAS Paramedic & Five Villages First Responder Coordinator) for all their many, many hours of hard work to organise the funding, equipment, installation and delivery of training for all of these CPAD sites - it has been a mammoth project, but one which one day may help to save a life!
-And it's not finished yet - more places are now approaching us asking how they can get an AED.
+Lastly, but by no means least, a huge thank you to Colin Gibson (Chair of Five Villages First Responders), Martyn Johnson (EMAS Paramedic & Five Villages First Responder Coordinator) and Mick Turner (Community First Responder) for all their many hours of hard work helping local organisations to arrange the funding, equipment, installation and delivery of training for these CPAD sites - it has been a mammoth project assisting local communities to put these in places, but one which can be truly life-saving!